123samueld/123samueld/README.md

 - 👀 I’m interested in working in tech.
 - 🌱 I’m currently brushing up on full stack skills with Vue.js and PHP.
 - 💞️ I’m looking to collaborate on front end animations.
-- 📫 Reach me through my website: https://samuel-davidson.co.uk/.
+- 📫 Please email me at 123samueld@gmail.com.

 <!---
 123samueld/123samueld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.